Loading...

 RNY Roaster Round Up! ☕️

-This week we’re drinking a coffee from smallholder producers within Cooperative La Florida in Chanchamayo, Peru.
-We found it to be sweet and approachable, with top notes of candied nuts carried by a rich dark chocolate body.
+This week we’re drinking a fresh arrival from Tanzania.
+We found this coffee to be sweet and bright, with top notes of juicy stone fruits and citrus, with a honeylike finish.

 What coffee are you drinking this week?